 Automate complex measurement sequences and interface to external equipment for process automation

 New and exotic battery materials are being investigated continuously.
 The fundamental research and development for these materials involves probing their electrochemical characteristics in a variety of conditions.
-Researchers are looking for higher energy densities, improved stability, higher voltages and capacity.
-These studies not only involve the active materials but also include the inactive components to develop multiple roles.
+Researchers are looking for higher energy densities, improved stability, higher voltages, and increased capacities.
+These studies not only involve the active materials, but also include the inactive components to develop multiple roles.
 In addition, advanced studies on existing chemistries are performed to understand how and why they fail to propose improvements.

 Our potentiostats allow researcher to carrying out in-depth investigations and analyze their data using state-of-the-art software analysis techniques to tease out the intricacies of their materials.
 These include: